In 2017, the Polyglot Gathering moved from Berlin to Bratislava. In 2021, it is moving again.

 As the current pandemic situation is still unclear and most people cannot make travel plans for May 2021 now, we have decided to open registration only in January 2021.
 Participants who registered for 2020 and decided to move their registration for 2021 will have priority for spots in hotel rooms and to change their bookings.

-If you miss the Gathering, we will soon start publishing the videos of the talks recorded during the Polyglot Gathering Online in May 2020!
+If you miss the Gathering, we have started publishing the videos of the talks recorded during the Polyglot Gathering Online in May 2020!
 Subscribe to our YouTube channel so you don’t miss the talks!

 What is the Polyglot Gathering?